Is an MBA good for a career change? Many UQ alumni would say so. And Suzanne Wood is one of them.

 “I felt like I was at a crossroads, both professionally and personally,” she says.

 “I’d reached a point of minimal returns for effort.
 I needed some way to jump the ladder and have more influence.
-There are limited pathways in nursing with how far you can go in terms of progression past the mid-management level and truly becoming an influential decision-maker."
+There are limited pathways in nursing in terms of how far you can progress past the mid-management level and truly being an influential decision-maker."

 "I really wanted to at least contribute my opinion in a way that affected and improved patient outcomes.”